Aggushub/Aggushub.io/README.md

 Your mentorship, clarity, and positive energy helped me grow immensely — not just in code, but in confidence.

-This project stands as proof of what a few weeks of focused learning and the right guidance can do. 🚀
+This project stands as proof of what a few days of focused learning and the right guidance can do. 🚀

 ---